 Long time readers know we’re HUGE fans of Mexican Recipes, being born and raised in San Diego.
 I’ve already shared my favorite Carne Asada Recipe with you (for Carne Asada Tacos) as well as Pork Chili Verde and Flank Steak Tacos.

 Next up is naturally my go-to Easy Skillet Steak Fajitas recipe.
 If you like easy fajita recipes, make sure to checkout our Easy Skillet Chicken Fajitas Recipe.

 While we usually make steak fajitas on the grill, since the low daytime weather here rarely dips below 60 degrees, we know that’s not the case for most of you, so adapted our Grilled Steak Fajitas recipe for the indoors.
 If you’re heading outside, this recipe also works for an outdoor grill.
 Just shave a minute or two off the cook time.

 This Mexican Fajitas recipe is extremely versatile so satisfy’s a lot of different diet requirements.
-Tuck the steak and peppers into a homemade flour tortilla to keep things traditional, serve them alongside Mexican rice or Slow Cooker Refried Beans for an “entree” style plate or stuff them into a lettuce wrap before topping it off with guacamole and salsa.
+Tuck the steak and peppers into a homemade flour tortilla to keep things traditional, serve them alongside Mexican rice, Instant Pot Refried Beans or Slow Cooker Refried Beans for an “entree” style plate or stuff them into a lettuce wrap before topping it off with guacamole and salsa.
 Low carb peeps can serve them along this Creamy Avocado and Tomato salad.